 - Suppose we have k groups and n observations.
-The (residual) deviance of a model is the difference between the minus twice the log likelihood of that model and that of the saturated model that fits each group with its own proportion. - So we could consider the deviance of the given model as a likelihood ratio test of whether the given model is satisfactory.
+The (residual) deviance of a model is the difference between the minus twice the log likelihood of that model and that of the saturated model that fits each group with its own proportion. - So we could consider the deviance of the given model as a likelihood ratio test of whether the given model is satisfactory; that is, whether it can be shown that adding more variables helps the predictions.

-- If our model has p predictors (counting categorical variables as one less than the number of levels and an intercept, then the difference from the saturated model is k-p-1, and we could compare the deviance to a $\chi^2{k-p-1}$ which has mean k-p-1. - If the deviance is too big, then something is wrong: Omitted predictors?
+If our model has q predictors (counting categorical variables as one less than the number of levels and an intercept, then the difference from the saturated model is k - q - 1, and we could compare the deviance to a \(\chi{k-q-1}^2\) which has mean k - q - 1.
+If the deviance is too big, then something is wrong: Omitted predictors?
 Not binomial?